Luchador/GUD/tools/geditor/docs/PORTALS.md

 project unsaved.
 BG history snapshots own the portal metadata, so portal edits and face edits can be interleaved, undone and redone, including after a save.
-The compiler writes the room IDs into the BG segment's native eight-byte table records, preserving surviving polygon addresses, flags, margin bytes, and other metadata.
+The compiler writes the room IDs into the BG segment's native eight-byte table records, preserving session polygon addresses, flags, margin bytes, and other metadata.
 Deletion compacts table indices.
-Project saves and the existing ROM builder use that segment.
+Saved files and ROM exports compact reachable polygon data and relocate visibility references in a copy;
+live history retains its original identities.
+See [Resource cleanup](RESOURCE_CLEANUP.md).
 No new project or game-engine changes are required.

 Malformed portal tables retain the existing load warning and remain uneditable;
-the editor can still open the level geometry and preserve the original table.
+the editor can still open the level geometry.
+Cleanup rejects malformed live references instead of guessing how to relocate them.

 ## Verification